-I’m a crafty girl so of course, I always make Halloween costumes.
+Even if you’ve never made a Halloween costume before, these pro tips will get you prepared.
+I’m a crafty girl so of course, I almost always make Halloween costumes.
 But even if you don’t have a crafty bone in your body, I know you can make a costume this year (or at least vow not to spend an ungodly amount of money on a crummy costume at the store, okay?)
 Want to make Halloween costumes?
-I’ll show you my 100+ tips, tricks and ideas to make your own Halloween costumes.
+I’ll show you my 100+ tips, tricks and ideas to make your own Halloween costumes on a budget.

 Please note that I use affiliate links in this post.
 Clicking through and making a purchase helps in a small financial way, thank you!

 Make Halloween Costumes on a Budget